-Another 20 minutes-walk away at Cecilienhof Palace in 1945 the Potsdam Conference was held.
-Here the allies Soviet Union, United Kingdom and the United States agreed to divide Germany into four occupation zones, which later led to the division of Europe.
+Another 20 minutes-walk away at Cecilienhof Country House in 1945 the Potsdam Conference was held in 1945.
+Here, the allies Soviet Union, United Kingdom and the United States of America agreed to divide Germany into four occupation zones, which later led to the division of Europe.

-Just west of Cecilienhof Palace is a neighborhood that wasn’t easy to access in cold war years.
-In fact only residents, who lived there and agents where aloud to enter this part of Potsdam as it domiciled the German Headquarter of the Russian secret service KGB.
-The former KGB-prison is now a memorial giving you deep insight of the former conditions.
+Just west of Cecilienhof Country House is a neighbourhood that wasn’t easy to access in cold war years.
+In fact only residents, who lived there and agents were allowed to enter this part of Potsdam as it domiciled the Soviet Military Counterintelligence Service.
+The former prison is now a memorial giving you deep insight of the former conditions.
 Numerous inscriptions on the cell walls impressively reflect the deprivation of rights and isolation of the prisoners.
-The permanent exhibition shows the history of the building and tells you about prisoner’s fates that set you into a goosebumps-mood.
+The permanent exhibition depicts the grim history of the building and tells you about prisoner’s fates.

-More information about the division of Germany and the peaceful revolution you can get at the Memorial Foundation in the city centre in Lindenstrasse .
-The exhibitions focus is on the people imprisoned during Nazi dictatorship and the SED dictatorship.
+For more information on the division of Germany and the peaceful revolution you can get at the Memorial Foundation in the city centre in Lindenstrasse .
+The exhibitions focus is on the people imprisoned during Nazi dictatorship and the SED regime.

 2nd Day: Evening

-For dinner try out the neighborhood around Gutenbergstrasse, Lindenstrasse and Dortustrasse.
+For dinner the neighbourhood around Gutenbergstrasse, Lindenstrasse and Dortustrasse.
 From classic but good Italian pasta, fresh French kitchen with brasserie charm to Hawaiian burgers.
-There is a restaurant suiting any taste.
+There is a restaurant suiting several tastes.

-To end the day you can stay in the same area as there are plenty of bars and pubs.
+Enjoy the end of your day in the same area as there are plenty of bars and pubs.

 3rd Day: Isle of Inspiration